testmycode/tmc-rstudio/README.md

 How to install the package:

+1. Install the tmcRtestrunner package
-1. On the terminal, navigate to the folder where tmcRtestrunner_0.1.0.tar.gz is located, and run the command "R CMD INSTALL tmcRtestrunner_0.1.0.tar.gz"
+	i.
+On the terminal, navigate to the folder where tmcRtestrunner_0.1.0.tar.gz is located, and run the command "R CMD INSTALL tmcRtestrunner_0.1.0.tar.gz" ii.
+Alternatively, one can enter the R command "devtools::install_github("RTMC/tmc-r-tester/tmcRtestrunner")" in the R console to directly download from GitHub

 2. Next, either:
 	i.
 Go to tmcrstudioaddin's parent directory, open R and type "install.packages("tmcrstudioaddin",repos=NULL, type="source")".